-Plastic, nylon and PLAs aren’t the absolute enemy, they have lots of benefits including using less energy to manufacture than many alternatives, keeping food fresh for longer and therefore reducing waste, costing less to transport, and they don’t shatter.
+Plastic, polyester and PLAs aren’t the absolute enemy, they have lots of benefits including using less energy to manufacture than many alternatives, keeping food fresh for longer and therefore reducing waste, costing less to transport, and they don’t shatter.
 We need to ensure these materials aren’t used when not necessary and are recycled so that they can be used again.
 Ask your council or your waste contractor what they do with your waste, recycling and compostable materials, and put pressure on them to drive change if you’re not happy with their answers.

 Our pledge for 2018 and beyond